+Prerequisite: Audition

-Prerequisite: Audition Colorguard is an auxiliary group that performs with the Marching Band.
+Colorguard is an auxiliary group that performs with the Marching Band.
 Students selected for Colorguard, but not in Band, should schedule Colorguard to guarantee a rehearsal time with the Band during first term.
 Colorguard meets term one during block 1A.
 Outside school rehearsals and summer rehearsals are required.

-Bass Chorale (5341, 5342) Bass Chorale is a full credit ensemble made up of $9^{th} - 12^{th}$ grade tenors and basses.
+Bass Choir (5341, 5342)

+Bass Chorale is a full credit ensemble made up of $9^{th} - 12^{th}$ grade tenors and basses.
 Students will develop a musical vocabulary, healthy vocal technique, sight reading skills, and artistry in preparation for performance and for membership in Chamber Choir.
-This group participates in several concerts throughout the year, and attends the State Large Group contest in the spring.
+This group participates in several concerts throughout the year, including Fall Festival, Winter Concert, Pops Concert, Spring Concert and attends the State Large Group contest in the spring.

+Treble Choir (5351, 5352)

-Treble Choir (5351, 5352)Two Credits, Half BlockGrades 9, 10, 11, 12Treble Choir is a full credit ensemble made up of $9^{th} - 12^{th}$ grad sopranos and altos.Students willdevelop a musical vocabulary, healthy vocal technique, sight reading skills, and artistry in preparation forperformance and for membership in Chamber Choir.This group participates in several concertsthroughout the year, and attends the State Large Group contest in the spring.Students willStudents will
+Treble Choir is a full credit ensemble made up of 9th - 12th grade sopranos and altos.
+Students will develop a musical vocabulary, healthy vocal technique, sight reading skills, and artistry in preparation for performance and for membership in Chamber Choir.
+This group participates in several concerts throughout the year, including Fall Festival, Winter Concert, Pops Concert, Spring Concert and attends the State Large Group contest in the spring.

-Chamber Choir (5361, 5362) Two Credits, Half Block Grades 10, 11, 12 Chamber Choir is an audition only mixed vocal group emphasizing vocal development and musical technique.
+Chamber Choir (5361, 5362)

+Two Credits, Half Block Grades 10, 11, 12

+Chamber Choir is an audition only mixed ensemble emphasizing vocal development and musical technique.
 Auditions will be held in the spring semester for the following school year.
 Any current freshman through junior who will be a sophomore through senior in the following school year may audition for this choir.
-The results of choir rehearsals are heard in concerts throughout the school year, including Fall Festival, Winter Concert, Spring Concert, and Graduation.
-Students also attend state contest as a full ensemble and have the opportunity to perform individually at solo-ensemble contest in the spring.
-Students planning to audition for Jazz Choir must register for two consecutive semesters of choir each year.
+The results of choir rehearsals are heard in concerts throughout the school year, including Fall Festival, Winter Concert, Pops Concert, Spring Concert, and Graduation.
+Jazz Choir is a co-curricular ensemble that operates within the choir department.
+Jazz Choir is open through auditions in the fall and rehearses outside the school day from November through April.
+Any singer registered for a curricular choral ensemble is eligible to audition.
+Jazz Choir will perform at concerts and vocal jazz competitions throughout the school year.